-Crowds of people, noises, lights, candies, and many sensory stimuli that can end up in sensory overload and ASD meltdowns.
-However, it is possible to have fun on Halloween night and join the festivity while avoiding its complications.
+People, noises, lights, candies, and many sensory stimuli that can end up in sensory overload and ASD meltdowns, and now with the COVID-19 restrictions, trick or tricking might not be the best idea.
+However, it is possible to have fun and safe on Halloween night and join the festivity while avoiding its complications.

 Today, we will share a few tips that will ensure spooky fun for the whole family!

 For socially challenged children this is an incredible way to have fun at home!
 All you have to do is print the treasure hunt page and fill in space with stuff you have at home (shoes, socks, a toy, etc).
 The goal of the game is to include your child in a fun/Halloween treasure hunt that will help him/her feel included in the festivities while skipping the not so fun parts.

 Tip: Remember to add a tiny price at the end of the game!
 A is always a good choice.

 This is an incredible option to help your child bond with his/her siblings.
 All you need to do is set up some tables in your backyard and offer treats in each one of them.
 Some treats can be healthy sweet options, and the other ones can be Halloween related activities like pumpkin carving, or even a small toy.

 Remember, the goal is to have your child going through the tables while trick or treating, allowing him/her to have fun while being rewarded.

 This is another great activity if your child is more into indoor activities.
 For this, you can turn off your living room lights and give your child a little lantern to hold.
 This can also be a great way to have fun while avoiding crowds and chilling evenings.